|"Alexander Hamilton's Liberalism: Distinguishing Fact and Myth"|

-Mark Lance, Ph.D., professor of Philosophy and Justice and Peace will present a public lecture titled "Commodification Incarnate: What capitalism has made of us, and the potential for change" Thursday, April 25 on the campus of Wheeling Jesuit University.
+Mark Lance, Ph.D., professor of Philosophy and Justice and Peace presented a public lecture titled "Commodification Incarnate: What capitalism has made of us, and the potential for change" Thursday, April 25 on the campus of Wheeling Jesuit University.
 More

 Is Capitalism Moral?
 A Conversation on Self-Interest